aspineon/blockchain-3/blockchain-development-kit/accelerators/corda/cordapps/refrigerated-transportation/README.md

 It is based on the [CorDapp Kotlin Template](https://github.com/corda/cordapp-template-kotlin)

-Implementation details are within the 'cordapp' folder, refer to the [README](cordapp/README.md)
+Implementation and usage details are within the 'cordapp' folder, refer to the [README](cordapp/README.md)

 ## Pre-Requisites